LEADING OFF: Dodgers face Miley for real, Granderson's grin

 WELCOME BACK

-Boston got a boost when first baseman Mitch Moreland returned to the lineup Thursday night, a positive sign for the Red Sox as they play on in October.
+Boston got a boost when first baseman Mitch Moreland returned to the lineup Thursday night, a positive sign for the Red Sox as they look ahead to the World Series.
 Moreland injured his right hamstring in Game 2 of the AL Division Series against the Yankees and didn't start again until Game 5 of the AL Championship Series in Houston, 11 days later.
 He immediately came through with two hits off Astros ace Justin Verlander.
-Moreland, a 2016 Gold Glove winner, made pinch-hitting appearances in each of the first four ALCS games.
+Moreland, a 2016 Gold Glove Award winner, made pinch-hitting appearances in each of the first four ALCS games.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports